vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *sarvarogaharaṁ devi sarvasiddhimayaṁ tathā * /

-*sarvānandamayaṁ cāpi navamaṁ sṛ ṇu sundari* //84//
+*sarvānandamayaṁ cāpi navamaṁ sṛṇu sundari* //84//

 The constituent *cakras* of the *śrīcakra* are enumerated going from its outer portion to its center: from this world, that is, to the supreme Goddess, which is the course of liberation.
 The Dīexplains the names of the *cakras* and the rewards or power the adept is deemed to acquire when worshipping the Goddess and her retinue of ancillary deities and powers abiding in each *cakra* , as we shall see in chapter 3 below, where the diff erent parts of the *pūjā * are described.